RosarioB/spring-boot-crud-neo4j/README.md

 Spring data Neo4j will "override" the properties of each node and relationships with the specified ids.

-So it will not create new nodes or relationship (if they already exist) but will modify the nodes and the relationships with the ids specified in the request.
+So it will not create new nodes or relationship (if they already exist) but it will modify the nodes and the relationships with the ids specified in the request.